frankeggink/Suite-16-Assember/README.md

 # Suite-16 tab file
 To be able to assemble a .asm file for the Suite-16 cpu you need to use put the file: TASM16.tab in the tasm directory.
-To create a object file type: tasm -t16 filename.asm
+To create a object file type: tasm -t16 suite16.asm

+-t16 specifies that you want to use the TASM16.TAB file that is used for the Suite-16 cpu suite16.asm is the source file you want to assemble